 JHJ: I'm not optimistic on this front because the media must move content.
 In order to move content, you're going to write up more of the salacious aspects of politics as opposed to the substantive aspects of politics.
 Moving content is about profitability.
 These outlets need to be profitable, and so you move the content, you move it not once a day but five times a day, and you look for a candidate to trip up or mangle a paragraph and then you've got a story.
 That moves content, but it also will ensure that candidates will be anything other than candid as they run.
 They'll be more scripted.
 They'll be less accessible because they don't want to make a mistake.
 That's not a good trend.
 The American people deserve better.

-K@W: You sit on some boards, including a new seat on Caterpillar.
+K@W: I know you sit on some boards, including a new seat on Caterpillar.
 What will you be doing in the coming months and the next couple years?

 JHJ: Reconnecting with my kids.
 Serving on corporate boards.
 Doing some corporate work broadly.
 Chairing a cancer institute.
 Speaking, lecturing.
 Chairing a cyber security national commission on what that all means and what we ought to be doing as a country.
 A few other interesting proposals.
 We're still sorting through it all.